renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 ---
 title: Working with Icon Fonts
 date: 2012-07-15 17:59 +08:00
-thumb: james.png
 tags: css, workflow, code
 ---
-We're entering into an age in computers where high definition displays are becoming mainstream.
-While not really an immediate concern for website owners since it's fairly new, some designers are adapting early such as myself.
-In this article, I'll be showing you how I managed to setup my workflow in testing, building and deploying icon fonts.
-This guide requires some intermediate knowledge in computers.
+Thanks to high pixel density devices like the 3rd generation iPad and the new MacBook Pro with Retina display, it encouraged me to find solutions on how to make my icons look crisp on these devices.

+Some suggested creating two sets of images, while others use the `<svg>` tag.
+In my case, I ended up choosing the font icon route.
+A solution in which you create a font library with your icons as glyphs [^1] and then use them as fonts in the `@font-family` css rule.

+[^1]: You can see an example of this technique in [FontAwesome](https://github.com/FortAwesome/Font-Awesome)'s [demo page](http://fortawesome.github.com/Font-Awesome/).

+The reason why I didn't go with the SVG route is because I needed to be able to minimize http requests [^foot] and also not clutter my HTML templating with a bunch of `<svg>` tags.
+Upon learning how you could map your icons to your

+[^foot]: Similar to how we [sprite](http://www.w3schools.com/css/css_image_sprites.asp) our PNG icons.

 READMORE

-> Note: This guide requires getting our hands dirty in the terminal.

 > Disclaimer: Most of what I'm writing here are lessons taught by experience.
 If there's a more efficient way, you can [tweet](http://twitter.com/jamesflorentino) me about it and i'll update this article and gladly credit you.
+We're also going to use the command line a bit.

 Table of Contents
 -----------------